2025 Memory Tree

 Continuing the tradition were Norwich Lions: George Porter, Bill Osgood, Ed Seaton, Bill Merrill, Earl Thompson, Bill Molloy, and Ed Janeway.
 More recently, Norwich Lions Rusty Bernal, Robert and Laurie Sabatelle, Demo Sofronas, Jay van Arman, and John Lawe were active participants in providing the tree.
 The Norwich Historical Society has chronicled the efforts of many of these.

-The 2024 memory tree stands in the town bandstand, thanks to the efforts of Norwich Lions, Glenn Britton, Cheryl Brush, Fran DeGasta, Mike Reid (and two sons), Mike Rose, and Phil Wheeler.
+The 2025 memory tree stands in the town bandstand, thanks to the efforts of Norwich Lions, Glenn Britton, Fran and Gary DeGasta, Kyle Koehler, Mike Rose, and Phil Wheeler.

-Your donations, matched by the Byrne Foundation, benefit the Upper Valley Haven—a non-profit, private organization that serves people struggling with poverty by providing food, shelter, education, service coordination, and other support.
+Your donations benefit the Upper Valley Haven—a non-profit, private organization that serves people struggling with poverty by providing food, shelter, education, service coordination, and other support.